 - King Sago

-- Sylvester (this palm tree should be double avoided in the Atlanta area due to the high susceptibility to disease that is rampaging Florida)
+- Sylvester (this palm tree should be double avoided in the Atlanta area due to the high susceptibility to the disease that is rampaging Florida)

 Atlanta Palms Annual Palms